 A new field of human endeavor has been created thanks to social media.
-If you go to work in this new field, you will likely find yourself managing social media accounts across multiple platforms, planning publicity campaigns that will be spread through social media platforms, or producing online content that has an interactive component.
+If you go to work in this new field, you will likely find yourself managing social media accounts across multiple platforms, planning publicity campaigns that will be marketed through social media platforms, or producing online content that has an interactive component.

-Given that social media is a new field, there are few pre-determined standards or technical certifications or licensing requirements.
+Since social media is a new field, there are evolving standards, technical certifications, and licensing requirements.
 If you're new to this area, it might be difficult to find out what the job really consists of or what will be expected of you.
 You can begin your job hunt by looking for keywords like digital content, digital media, online content, online community, social marketing, engagement, interactive, and just online or social media in general.

 Although non-standard job titles can be confusing at first, creative titles do give you valuable information about a prospective employer.
 A company hiring for positions called social media guru, interactive media czar, digital media ninja, content swami, or brand evangelist suggest the position is for someone with experience who likes to experiment creatively.

-The staff may be crafting an image in order to attract applicants who have a playful nature and a creative, or even iconoclastic attitude.
+The staff may be crafting an image in order to attract applicants who have a playful nature and a creative, or even iconic attitude.
 If you are put off by being called a maven or a rock star, you probably won't be a good fit for that company's culture or its mission.